trygve-lie/demos-html5-realtime/README.md

 releases so do expect specific browser versions to run some of these demos.
 Please see the description of each demo if any specific browsers or configuration has to be used or performed.

-### Opera Mobile for Android Lab Release
+### Opera Mobile 12
-Opera has a Lab release of Opera Mobile for Android which enables native web camera access and orientation events.
-The release and how to install it can be found at [Opera Core Concerns](http://my.opera.com/core/blog/2011/03/23/webcam-orientation-preview "Article on how to install and use Opera Mobile Lab Release with device APIs").
+Opera Mobile 12 for Android has native camera access and orientation events.

+### Firefox Mobile Nightly
+[Firefox Mobile nightly](https://wiki.mozilla.org/Mobile/Platforms/Android "Overview of Firefox mobile builds") has Vibration API implemented.

 ## Demos

 These are the current demos:

 ### Demo I - Simple chat:
 A very simple chat client just passing messages between attached clients.
 Should be able to run in all WebSocket enabled browsers.

 ### Demo II - Instant Camera:
 A remote / receiver demo based on access to the camera on the device.
 The remote will display the video from the camera